 Is tapioca gluten free?
-This popular food product is used in sorts of cooking.
+This popular food product is used in all sorts of cooking.
 It is used as flour which can be used to make things like bread and pasta.
 It is also used to make tapioca pudding and other desserts.
 Also, it can be used as a thickener or binding agent.
 Tapioca is used by many people throughout the world.
 But can everyone use it including gluten sufferers?
 Is this food item gluten free?

 Is Tapioca Gluten Free?
 Yes it is!